Newark Liberty International Airport: North Terminal (1953–1997)

-Terminal A (1973—2023)
+Terminal A (1973–2023)

-Terminal A was completed in 1973 and was closed on January 12, 2023, when the new Terminal A opened.
+The original Terminal A opened in 1973 and was closed on January 12, 2023, when the new Terminal A opened.
 It was operated by EWR Terminal One LLC, part of Flughafen München GmbH.
 Terminal A handled only domestic and Canadian flights served by JetBlue (for domestic flights), Air Canada, Air Canada Express, American Airlines, American Eagle; and some United Express flights.

 In Terminal A, there was one United Club in Terminal A's second concourse (A2).
-It also had an Admirals Club for American Airlines and a Air Canada Maple Leaf Lounge.
-Terminal A was the only terminal that had no immigration facilities; flights arriving from other countries could not use Terminal A (except countries with U.S. customs preclearance), although some departing international flights used the terminal.
-In 2016, the Port Authority approved and announced a redevelopment plan to build a new Terminal A replacing this one.
+It also had an Admirals Club for American Airlines and an Air Canada Maple Leaf Lounge.
+Terminal A was the only terminal that had no immigration facilities; flights arriving from other countries could not use Terminal A without U.S. customs preclearance, although some departing international flights used the terminal.
+In 2016, the Port Authority approved and announced a redevelopment plan to build a new Terminal A, replacing this one.

 Part of Terminal A was closed for demolition on September 30, 2021.
 The remainder of the former Terminal A was closed to the public, and replaced with the new Terminal A on January 12, 2023.
+As of late spring, 2024, the majority of the terminal has been demolished, with only the headhouse remaining and being used as the home of the Newark Airport Redevelopment Office.